 Ways to encourage learning at work

 The requirements for learning at work will depend on the business and the employees’ needs and preferences.
-There are two main types of training that support employee development, this includes external and internal training.
+There are two main types of workplace training that support employee development, this includes external and internal training.

 External training

 While this can come with an additional cost to the business, sourcing training from external experts is one of the most valuable ways to encourage learning and development.
-This type of training can include webinars, events, talks, and training courses that can be completed either in person or online.
+This type of workplace training can include webinars, events, talks, and training courses that can be completed either in person or online.
 These training opportunities are vital for plugging gaps in the team’s knowledge with outside support.

 External training can also be done outside of working hours if this it more beneficial for the business.
 Online training, for example, is an excellent way for employees to develop their skills flexibly and at their own pace.